 The White House Council on Environmental Quality (CEQ) has a competitive legal clerkship program and recruits unpaid clerks for its spring, summer, and fall semester schedules.
 CEQ accepts applications from prospective clerks on a rolling basis; however, due to the high volume of applications that we typically receive, we encourage applicants to abide by the following dates and deadlines:

 CEQ seeks second and third year law students and recent law school graduates who are highly motivated, willing to contribute where needed, and able to exercise professional judgment and maturity.
 Additionally, applicants must be U.S. Citizens.
 There are no curricular requirements for selection as a law clerk; however, CEQ prefers applicants who have completed coursework in environmental law, administrative law, legal research and writing, and statutory interpretation, and who demonstrate a commitment to the environmental, energy, or natural resource arenas.
-CEQ also requires a minimum commitment of 32 hours per week and prefers a full-time commitment of forty hours per week.
+During the Fall and Spring terms, CEQ requires a minimum commitment of 16 hours per week and prefers a commitment of 30+ hours per week.
+Summer internships require a minimum commitment of 32 hours per week with a preference for applicants who can be available full-time for 40 hours per week.
 CEQ will work with students who seek school credit for their uncompensated service to CEQ.

 Note: the White House has a zero-tolerance policy for drug use.
 Clerks will be required to take a drug test prior to beginning a clerkship.
 Failure to pass the drug test will result in immediate disqualification.